haiwera-silk-cd/magento-devdocs/_includes/install/file-system-perms-twouser.md

 Follow the prompts on your screen to create a password for the user.

 <div class="bs-callout bs-callout-warning">
     <p>If you don't have <code>root</code> privileges on your Magento server, you can use another local user account.
-Make sure the user has a strong password and continue with <a href="#install-update-depend-user-add2group">Put the Magento file system owner in the web server group</a>.</p>
+Make sure the user has a strong password and continue with <a href="#install-update-depend-user-add2group">Put the Magento文件系统所有者 in the web server group</a>.</p>
 </div>

 For example, to create a user named `magento_user` and give the user a password, enter: